utec-yapay/yapay_backend/README.md

 ```

 ## API Endpoints
-Current commit isn't working.
+This endpoints don't apply to current commit.
 To get this results...
 ```
 $ git checkout c1f6004418ee7fbb10f22c618f1e2c74934090a4
 ```